 - Full length mock examination, under simulated HPAT conditions.
 Students attending the course are permitted to keep this sample exam.

-- Sample Exam questions (equivalent to five full sample exams): Students are able to practice using these questions prior to their HPAT.
+- Sample Exam questions (equivalent to 5 full sample exams).

 - Worked solutions to the HPAT Ireland Practice Test I, Test II and ALL sample questions provided to students during the course.
 These resources are invaluable as they demonstrate to candidates the logic of each question and allow students to identify the pitfalls and traps that exist in HPAT style questions.

 - Comprehensive course notes, which support classroom tuition.
 In addition, students are issued with class notes which are worked through during the Course.